kimyenn/beGifted/README.md

 In Pandas, conduct EDA and data cleaning

 #### <u>Stage 4
 Using NLTK, analyze the sentiment (polarity score) of each user's tweets with [Vader](http://comp.social.gatech.edu/papers/icwsm14.vader.hutto.pdf) which results in a breakdown of how neutral, negative, and positive a Tweet is where the sum of all three is 1.
-Only non-negative Tweets ('neg' < .45 -- this cutoff is an assumption made on my part) from the user are included in the analysis for gift card recommendations.
+Only non-negative Tweets ('neg' < .45 -- this cutoff was made subjectively due to time limitations) from the user are included in the analysis for gift card recommendations.
 This prevents any recommendations being made based on negative Tweets.

 #### <u>Stage 5
 Three different models were built and cross-validated in sci-kit learn.
 The best performing model was OneVsRest(LinearSVC()) which consistently returned an accuracy score of ~72%